 Use gift cards to shift your spending.

 For those whose credit cards do not offer bonuses at book stores and office supply stores, gift cards offer a clever way to earn bonuses at other retailers.
 For example, drug stores and grocery stores may offer some school supplies, but they also offer gift cards that can be used at office supply stores or online retailers.
-For instance, the American Express Blue Cash Preferred card offers 6% cash back at grocery stores, and customers there will still receive the cash back if they purchase Amazon gift cards, which can then be used for textbooks and school supplies.
+For instance, the American Express Blue Cash Preferred card offers 6% cash back at U.S. grocery stores (on up to $6,000 annually), and customers there will still receive the cash back if they purchase Amazon gift cards, which can then be used for textbooks and school supplies.

 A few words of warning on credit card rewards.